ivonederlof/xlf-translator/README.md

 ```
 # Install global so it can be called from anywhere
 $ npm install -g xlf-translator

-# Or install the package as a local dependency
-$ npm install xlf-translator --save
 ```

 ### Usage

-Add a ```translator.config.json``` file in the root directory of you angular project, make sure your i18n environment is setup.
+Add a ```translate.config.json``` file in the root directory of you angular project, make sure your i18n environment is setup.
 Then run it once.
 This will generate a ```message.(language-code).xlf``` and a ```message.(language-code).csv``` in the src/locale directory.
 We can then use the csv to edit our translations.

 ```